Mikicrepstudios/random-gibberish-generator/README.md

 3. Run outputted file `./output`

 ## Search.sh
-- This is basically script with one command which searches file for specific word and outputs it and line number
+This is basically script which searches file for specific word and outputs it and line number

 Flags:
 - -s string - search for specific string